Introduction

 This 12-page guide introduces the vision and model of a resilience hub, a place where neighbours can deepen a sense of belonging, learn new skills together, provide for basic needs, prepare for disasters, and build a more inclusive and joyful community.
-This guide was put together by Shareable, an award-winning nonprofit news, action and connection hub for sharing transformation.
-Download the full PDF from the box at the bottom of the page.

-The resilience we want
+The Resilience we Want

-This is a guide to making any space into a hub for resilience & mutual aid.
-We created this guide as a companion to “The Response,” Shareable’s documentary film about people restoring power after a disaster in Puerto Rico.
 This guide introduces the vision and model of a “resilience hub” – a space where people can take more pride in their neighborhood, learn new skills together, provide for basic needs, prepare for disruptions, and build a more inclusive and joyful community.

-After seeing our friends restoring power and building resilience in Puerto Rico, we began searching for more stories.
-Tom Llewellyn, producer of The Response, got inspired by Susan Silber and workshops promoting the Northern California Resilience Network.
-And in the summer of 2019, Shareable partnered with Danny Spitzberg, a sociologist based in Oakland, to turn this inspiration into a practical form.
 Danny interviewed, brought together, and learned from dozens of people organizing with spaces around the world, from Oakland, California to Kathmandu, Nepal, as well as disaster response strategists, local government officials, and community leaders.
 Danny wrote and prototyped two versions of the guide.
 Erica Ruth Dixon, a communications strategist based in San Francisco, created a look and feel.
 And dozens of participants provided feedback on how it might be useful for their community space.

 It is mainly for people with access to spaces they love, such as: